ELECTROLYTES

 higherlower

-• Severity of symptoms associated with rapidity of loss and extent of fall
+Severity of symptoms is related to the rapidity and extent of sodium decline.

 • Nausea and vomiting